dhoove/tixml2svd/README.md

 For the moment, this utility does not generate SVD device headers.
 This will require a little research on your part.
-This is an example of the information you will need to dig up for your part (this header is sufficient for the Segger Ozone debugger).
+This is an example of the information you will need to dig up (the following header provides sufficient information for the Segger Ozone debugger).

 ```
 <?xml version="1.0" encoding="UTF-8"?>